Case Study LH (Tooth Brushing)

 Prior to conducting assessments, observations of LH were carried out at home and school.
 This was followed by a Sensory Profile (Dunn, 1999) assessment which was completed with LH’s parents and teacher.
 Analysis of this assessment’s responses paired with observations showed that LH presented with a mixed profile of sensory over-responsiveness, sensory under-responsiveness and sensory seeking.

-This particular case study will focus on LH’s sensory over-responsiveness in relation to the personal hygiene routine of teeth brushing.
+This case study will focus on LH’s sensory over-responsiveness in relation to the personal hygiene routine of teeth brushing.

 LH’s mum had reported that it was becoming increasingly difficult to engage LH in brushing his teeth.
 Each night, LH would seek to escape from this task, often running from room to room.
-This would eventually end after an extended period of time with LH getting his teeth brushed in the living room.
+This would eventually end after an extended period with LH getting his teeth brushed in the living room.
 LH’s difficulties with this hygiene routine indicated a hypersensitivity to tactile input along with both gustatory and olfactory defensiveness.

 Use of strategies to help support LH included: